globocom/secDevLabs/owasp-top10-2021-apps/a3/gossip-world/README.md

     <img src="images/banner.png"/>
 </p>

-Gossip World is a simple Flask app that contains an example of multiple Cross-Site Scripting vulnerabilities and its main goal is to describe how a malicious user could exploit them on this purposefully vulnerable app.
+Gossip World is a simple Flask app that contains an example of multiple Injection (XSS) vulnerabilities and its main goal is to describe how a malicious user could exploit them on this purposefully vulnerable app.

 ## Index